 Whimsical architecture with vivid colors and bold design harmoniously co-exist with stately, elegant buildings.
 Walking in the city is a veritable feast for the eyes, thanks to the eclectic buildings that flirtatiously tantalize pedestrians with their swirling, quirky details.
 The Antoni Gaudi buildings scattered throughout the city are utterly unique and exciting, especially Casa Batlló with its colorful facade and sinewy design.

 And then there’s the food.

-Barcelona food is an all-encompassing part of the city’s fabric.
+Just like the rest of Spain, the Barcelona food scene is an all-encompassing part of the city’s fabric.
 Clearly inspired by the city’s fantastic architecture, local chefs regularly use vivid colors and incorporate daring shapes and textures into their culinary creations.

 Barcelona Food is Beautiful

 This is a city where it’s not unusual to find bubbles dancing on the plate for mere moments before the inevitable flavor explosion.
 Molecular gastronomy has its epicenter in Catalonia, so it’s no surprise that spherification is prevalent in Barcelona’s high-end restaurants.
 Spherification is the process of shaping liquid into little round balls, or spheres.
 The process is quite technical and involves sodium alginate and calcium chloride, but the end result is both fun and intensely flavorful.